deruiter/Adafruit_0.56inch_4Digit_Display/README.md

 I use them a lot so I made a PCB for the display's, check it out...

-Visit my Arduine playground: https://www.flickr.com/photos/edr1924/sets/
+Visit my Arduino playground: https://www.flickr.com/photos/edr1924/sets/
 ============================================================================================================

 These files are free; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.